neozhixuan/trade-data/README.md

 bash start.sh
 ```

-Start the Binance WebSocket client that will ingest the data into a Kafka broker.
+[If you did not use docker compose] Start the Binance WebSocket client that will ingest the data into a Kafka broker.

 ```sh
 cd data-ingest